swade1987/consul-docker/README.md

-# consul-docker
+# Consul

-A repository to create a Consul docker image which includes curl
+A repository to extend the original Consul container to include Curl to allow for health checks.